The Future of Industrial Design

 Industrial designers (and the world) must soon figure out what it really means to be sustainable and this must become a mantra of the profession in the future.
 People will always need things, and industrial designers will always be asked to create them in as great a quantity as possible in order to “feed the machine”.
 That’s the paradox for ID.
 We help to create millions of good things that take energy to produce and that fill space.

 We’re likely not going to change the construct of our consumption focused capitalist society.
-However in the future designers can influence how people feel about their products by building in sustainability values.
+However, in the future, designers can influence how people feel about their products by building in sustainability values.
 I think there are two parts to this.
 The first are the more obvious external things we can do to make products more responsible for example using less material, reducing manufacturing energy consumption and making products recyclable.
 You should be doing this already.
 Thanks to technology we will be able to come closer to achieving these goals on a much larger scale.
 Things are getting smaller and more efficient all the time.
 Designers need to keep the pressure on the technologists and engineers to continue this reductionist trend.
 We do this by making sure that less being more is a most desirable trait to consumers.
-We make sure that sleek slim minimal stuff remains cool.
+We make sure that sleek, slim, minimal design remains cool.
 We beautify simplicity.
-This presents an economic stimulus too which is often the only way to get clients to do the right thing.

 Finally, in the future I think design and business will eventually extinct cultural diversity.
 At the beginning of my career I noticed way more cultural diversity.
 It was easy to see the difference between Japanese design, German design, French design, Italian design and American design.
 Now, if you didn’t see a logo on a product you’d be hard pressed to tell me where it comes from.
 I once mimicked the tri-bar K’un elements from the Korean flag into the ventilation pattern of a Korean computer called Trigem, and it took over the number one market position because their customers said it looked “distinctly Korean and that makes me proud”.
 I miss that differentiation and pride of place that comes from designing products with cultural expression.
 However if better design is being produced all around, and if a global style built on common values is more effective at bringing us together, should cultural diversity even matter?